Murataydinunimi/Adaboost-Scratch-Implementation/README.md

 # Adaboost-Scratch-Implementation
 I implemented adaboost from Scratch using decision stumps for the requirements of the Machine Learning course of DSE master degree.
+In this project, I used Forest-Cover-Type dataset published on kaggle to do multi-class prediction.
+All the details, code, presentation, interpretation, theoretical background etc. are in the Murat_Aydin_Adaboost_LATEX PRESENTATION.pdf document in this repository.
+Have fun!